 I am an Assistant Professor in Strategy and Sustainability at the John Molson School of Business at Concordia University, Montreal.
 I formerly held Fellowships in International Management at the King's College London School of Management and Business, as well as at the ESSEC Philanthropy Chair in France.
 I received a MS and Ph.D. in Management Strategy from ESSEC (2014), a doctorat en sciences de gestion from the Université de Cergy Pontoise and a BAS from York University, Toronto.

 My research is based in organization theory and is supported by the Social Sciences and Humanities Research Council (SSHRC) of Canada.
 I am interested in how ideologies (e.g. environmentalism) are constructed and shaped into institutional pressures, and how organizations and individuals respond to institutional demands, specifically around sustainability and social responsibility.
 I am currently engaged in a project on resilience in the impoverished townships of Cape Town, South Africa.
 My research has been published in Organization Studies, Regulation & Governance, Journal of Management Studies, IEEE Transactions on Engineering Management and Theory and Society.
-It has also been the recipient of the 2018 JMSB Dean’s Award for distinguished scholarship, the 2014 Halloran Award in Business Ethics and the 2015 Syntec Prize.
+I have been the recipient of the 2018 JMSB Dean’s Award for distinguished scholarship, the 2014 Halloran Award in Business Ethics and the 2015 Syntec Prize.
 My dissertation, on the institutionalization and diffusion of urban sustainability, was the runner-up for the 2015 EDAMBA Best Dissertation award.

 On my site, you will find information about my research, teaching and professional activities.
 You can access my faculty profile here.
 Feel free to contact me through LinkedIn, Twitter or e-mail on the buttons below.